 Networks for a Welcoming Europe

-In recent years, cities and municipalities across Europe have shown their willingness to welcome refugees .
-These welcoming municipalities are growing in number and, together with many civil society groups, they stand for a Europe of solidarity that respects human rights and takes responsibility for the protection of human lives.
-We are convinced that it is important to connnect these actors across countries and to strengthen strategic partnerships.
-This is the only way to develop a coherent European strategy that can sustainably change European migration and asylum policy and bring it in line with human rights.
+Cities and municipalities across Europe have shown their voluntary willingness to welcome protection seekers in recent years.
+These welcoming municipalities are growing in number and, together with the many civil society groups, they stand for a Europe of solidarity that respects human rights and takes responsibility for the protection of human lives.
+We are convinced that it is important to Network stakeholders across national borders and strengthen strategic partnerships.
+This is the only way to develop a coherent European strategy that will bring about lasting change in European migration and asylum policy and harmonise it with human rights.

-In order to visualize the many existing networks of host cities, municipalities and civil society, a digital, interactive network map was created as part of this project.
+To visualizethe many existing networks of welcoming cities, municipalities, and civil society, a digital, interactive network map was created as part of this project.

 The aim of the project was to identify and connect relevant actors and to build strategic partnerships between networks of cities and municipalities and transnational civil society networks.
 The map gives actors from civil society, municipalities, researchers and activists an overview of existing networks and actors at the European level and shows possibilities for new alliances.
 At the same time, the visualization tool shows policy makers that many European actors are ready to bring about change and are already actively engaged in doing so.